dandisy/dynamicCMS/README.md

                 - annotation refered
                 - file name

-4. Using Twig
+4. Twig Implementation

-    Twig implementation is set to read view with .twig as file extention in each module , if you want to Twig read other directory or file extention, you must change configuration in Twig.php library.
+    Is configured to read View with .twig as file extention in each module , if you want to Twig read other directory or file extention, you must change configuration in Twig.php library.

 5. CodeIgniter Implementation